carpentries/carpentries.org/content/workshops/workshops-faq.md

 ### How do I access the survey results?

 If you are planning a workshop, please notify the Workshops and Instruction Team of your planned workshop using the [workshop request form]({{< param amy_workshop_landing >}}).
-The Workshops and Instruction Team will send the link to view results of the survey 1-2 weeks prior to the workshop.
+The Workshops and Instruction Team will send the link to view results of the survey one to two weeks prior to the workshop.
 If there are more than 10 survey responses, you will have the option to download the survey data, using the "Download CSV" link at the bottom right of the survey results page.

 ## Curriculum